PhillipGerhardt/texel/README.md

 ## Run demos

-The demos use assets files from your "Movies" and "Pictures" directories.
+The demos use asset files from your "Movies" and "Pictures" directories.
 Adjust that to your needs.

     eval(fs.readFileSync('animations.js')+'');